 Doesn’t cover Medicare Part B deductible and other out-of-pocket expenses

-Extended Basic Plan
+Extended Basic Medigap Plan in Minnesota

 Covers Part B deductibles plus all out-of-pocket expenses after the annual $1,000 out-of-pocket maximum is satisfied

 Each of these plans has its own list of benefits, with the extended plan offering the most comprehensive coverage in exchange for higher rates.
 Beneficiaries selecting a Medicare Supplement plan in Minnesota for 2020 also have the option of adding up to four riders:

 - Insurance hospital deductible for Medicare Part A